A thermodynamical description of third grade fluid mixtures

 In addition, let us expand the specific entropy $s$ around the homogeneous equilibrium state (where all gradients vanish), at the first order on the gradients of mass density of the whole mixture and concentration of one constituent, \emph{i.e.},

 where $\hat{s}_i\equiv \hat{s}_i(\rho,c,\varepsilon)$ $(i=0,\ldots,3)$ are some scalar functions of the indicated arguments.
 We are aware that expression (\ref{specificentropy}) is not the most general representation of the entropy density as an isotropic scalar function, but it is enough for our purposes. \begin{theorem} The non-local constitutive equations (\ref{consttensor})-(\ref{specificentropy}), associated to the system of balance laws (\ref{modelequations}), are compatible with the second law of thermodynamics, i.e., they do not violate the entropy inequality (\ref{entropyinequality}), provided that some physically meaningful conditions on the coefficients therein involved are satisfied. \end{theorem} \begin{proof} On the basis of the assumptions on constitutive relations \eqref{consttensor}-(\ref{specificentropy}), we immediately note that restrictions (\ref{restricthighest}) are identically satisfied; the remaining conditions ($B^{(1)}_{q}=0$, $B^{(3)}_{qrs}=0$) provide a large set of partial differential equations that we are able to solve using some routines written in the Computer Algebra System Reduce \cite{Reduce}.
-Firstly, the coefficients entering the specific entropy and the diffusional mass flux have been recovered:
+Firstly, the coefficients entering the specific entropy and the diffusional mass flux are obtained:

 with the prime ${}^\prime$ denoting differentiation with respect to the argument, along with the functions $s_{01}\equiv s_{01}(\varepsilon)$, $s_{02}\equiv s_{02}\left(\frac{J_{\rho}}{J_{c}}\right)$, $s_{03}\equiv s_{03}(\rho)$, $\phi\equiv \phi(\rho)$, $\kappa_i$ ($i=1,2,3$) and $s_3$ constant.
 In order to guarantee the principle of maximum entropy at equilibrium the quadratic part in the gradients of (\ref{specificentropy}) must be negative semidefinite, whence